scala/docs.scala-lang/_overviews/scala3-book/packaging-imports.md

 ### Discussion

-The wildcard selector `_` brings all definitions other than givens or extensions into scope, whereas a `given` selector brings all *givens* --- including those resulting from extensions --- into scope.
+The wildcard selector `_` brings all definitions other than givens or extensions into scope, whereas a `given` selector brings all *givens*---including those resulting from extensions---into scope.

 These rules have two main benefits: